A 2018 Pacific Crest Trail Fundraiser

 “Our mission is to educate, empower and inspire teens, as well as to provide wilderness experiences for some who have never even stepped foot on a dirt hiking trail.
 In our free 10-week workshops, we provide education on several topics, some very heavy, such as sexual assault, depression and suicide.
 It costs between $250-500 per student to bring girls into the wilderness, where they are free from the pressures of beauty standards and sexism and instead experience the power of nature, self-reliance and mentorship.
 All of our workshops are provided free of charge, so your donations will cover everything from teacher stipends to scholarships for our wilderness experiences.”

 By joining my community of funders, you will receive updates from my journey on the Pacific Crest Trail as well as support the three incredible women-run organizations featured above.
-Every penny you give will go directly to the nonprofits.
+Every penny you give will go directly to nonprofits that are helping girls find confidence, creativity and community in the outdoors.

 Thank you for your support.
 Your contribution will change the lives of many young women.